• Menu

 Sarah graduated from Trinity University in 2012 with a degree in International Relations and Political Science.
 She writes blogs on new homes, decor, communities, and more for NewHomeSource.
 When she’s not writing, you can find her spending time with her three cats.

-Previous Post: « 2022 Most Affordable Cities in Oregon
+Previous Post: « The Most Affordable Cities in Oregon

-Next Post: 2022 Most Affordable New York Cities to Buy a Home »
+Next Post: The Most Affordable Cities in New York »

 Reader Interactions